 People

-The Communication Neuroscience Lab, led by Emily Falk, Ph.D., is a supportive and highly-collaborative group of researchers focused on the neuroscience of persuasive messaging.
+The Communication Neuroscience Lab, led by Emily Falk, Ph.D., is a supportive and highly-collaborative group of interdisciplinary researchers focused on communication that increases human health and happiness.

 We believe that our science is better with a diverse team.
 We embrace and encourage our lab members’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.